 Things to Consider Before Buying a WiFi Door Sensor

-It should be compatible with smart assistants like Alexa, Google Assistant etc.
+It should be compatible with smart assistants like Alexa, Google Assistant, etc.

 Ease of Installation & Use

-The smart sensor should be easily installable and work on other options like cabinets, drawers, safes etc.
+The smart sensor should be easily installable and work on other options like cabinets, drawers, safes, etc.

-In our reviews and survey over a while, we noticed lot of smart sensors missed sending alerts as they intermittently lost connection with the hub.
+In our reviews and survey over a while, we noticed a lot of smart sensors missed sending alerts as they intermittently lost connection with the hub.
 The poor wifi range is generally the issue and may require wifi extenders in some sensors.